blong14/openmaize-phoenix-example/README.md

   * this has basic user authentication plus email confirmation and password resetting
   * to use this app, you need to edit the `lib/welcome/mailer.ex` file, using an email library of your choice
 * basic - new Phoenix app after running `mix openmaize.gen.phoenixauth`
-  * this has basic user authentication
+  * this has basic user authentication without any email confirmation
 * old_admin - an older version, but one with more features
   * support for two-factor user authorization
   * authorization based on user roles